 “In the process of providing this collaborative simulated environment for testing and innovation, we hope to identify best practices for conforming to data standards and how to best protect health information, but we also expect to create an ideal forum for professional development, where novices can be mentored by experts as they work together on solutions,” said Rick Warren, Interoperability Institute Board Chair.

 Within workforce development, the Interoperability Institute will build health IT career awareness, establish career pathways through partnerships with colleges and universities, and offer an internship and mentorship program to train and mentor individuals, at any stage in their career, in specific areas of health IT.
+Part of this development could be to introduce new software that can help workforce management companies to be able to effectively manage their employees.
+This could help them to schedule more work hours in the areas that could help them to better establish their career pathway.

 “The formation of the Interoperability Institute is founded on the need for collaboration and training in the health IT industry,” said MiHIN Board Chair Larry Wagenknecht.
 “When looking at the future of a nationwide health exchange working with multiple systems-coupled with a talent gap-we saw a unique opportunity to address both issues with the institute.”